Knot contact homology as a planar limit of Chern-Simons theory: Heavy skein algebras

 This subsection introduces heavy uprights and explains their role in the planar limit, giving a brief intuition for readers less familiar with Deligne-style limits.

-We wish to expand this category by adding new objects which are ``heavy'' to contrast with the existing objects which are ``light.''
-This means that rather than an integer, they correspond to a formal label $m$ in an arbitrary index set $M$\notation{$M$}{The index set that we will use for labels on heavy uprights.}, or more generally, this formal label plus an integer (of either sign).
-As befits their name, these objects will be represented by a thicker line than the light ones.
+We wish to expand this category by adding new objects that are ``heavy,'' in contrast with the existing ``light'' objects.
+Rather than an integer label, a heavy object carries a formal label $m$ in an arbitrary index set $M$\notation{$M$}{The index set that we will use for labels on heavy uprights.}, or more generally, that formal label plus an integer (of either sign).
+As befits their name, these objects are represented by thicker lines than light objects.

 Before discussing formalities, let us indicate the intuition behind this construction.
-Our work is based on \cite[\S 2.2]{gaiottoDbranesPlanar2025}, where these heavy objects are considered in the context of the $N \to \infty$ limit of Chern-Simons theory.
+Our work is based on \cite[\S 2.2]{gaiottoDbranesPlanar2026}, where these heavy objects are considered in the context of the $N \to \infty$ limit of Chern--Simons theory.
 The key distinction is: \begin{itemize} \item \textbf{Light objects} correspond to representations $\bigwedge{}^{\!k}\C^N$ where $k$ is a fixed integer independent of $N$.
 The quantum dimension of such an object is a polynomial in $g=q^N$. \item \textbf{Heavy objects} correspond to representations $\bigwedge{}^{\!\alpha N}\C^N$ where $\alpha\in (0,1)$ is fixed, so the label scales with $N$.
-In the planar limit, these become the ``D-branes'' of the dual string theory. \end{itemize} For our purposes, it is better to think about $\alpha N$ as an independent formal variable $m$, but in future work, we hope to do a more detailed analysis in view of the scaling interpretation.
+In the planar limit, these become the ``D-branes'' of the dual string theory. \end{itemize} For our purposes, it is better to think of $\alpha N$ as an independent formal variable $m$, but in future work, we hope to give a more detailed analysis from the viewpoint of this scaling interpretation.

 We work over the base ring $\Bbbk=\C(q)[g^{\pm 1},q^{\pm m}]_{m\in M}$\notation{$\Bbbk$}{The base ring $\C(q)[g^{\pm 1},q^{\pm m}]$.}.
 When we have a list of elements $m_1,\dots, m_k\in M$, we write $\ourmu_i=q^{m_i}$\notation{$\ourmu,\ourmu_i$}{The formal exponential $q^m,q^{m_i}$.} for simplicity of notation.
-In \cite{gaiottoDbranesPlanar2025}, the symbol $\mu_i$ is used for $\ourmu_i$, but we wish to avoid confusion with the notation for knot contact homology, since a change of variables is needed to relate to the usual notation, for example in \cite{ngTopologicalIntroduction2014}.
+In \cite{gaiottoDbranesPlanar2026}, the symbol $\mu_i$ is used for $\ourmu_i$, but we wish to avoid confusion with the notation for knot contact homology, since a change of variables is needed to relate to the usual notation, for example in \cite{ngTopologicalIntroduction2014}.
 As before, we use $N$ as just a formal symbol that reminds us to add factors of $g=q^N$.